 Checks, money orders or bank transfers: Send a check or money order or transfer funds from your bank account whenever you want.

 Some employers contribute to their employees’ HSAs, so take advantage of that benefit if it’s available.
 And remember, anyone can contribute to your HSA: friends, relatives and well-wishers alike.

 Lastly, if you have an individual retirement account (IRA), the IRS allows a one-time rollover of funds from your IRA to your HSA up to the maximum annual contribution limit.

-If you can afford it, the best strategy is to contribute the maximum allowable amount.
+If you can afford it, the best strategy is to contribute the maximum allowable amount, per IRS guidelines.
+So for tax year 2019, individuals should aim to contribute $3,500 to their HSA, while families should contribute $7,000.
+That way, you get the maximum tax benefit.
 Even if you don’t spend all your contributions for the year, you can use them in the future or invest them for long-term growth.